MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

-The wire format value for "alpn" consists of at least one `alpn-id` prefixed by its length as a single octet, and these length-value pairs are concatenated to form the value.
-These pairs MUST exactly fill the value; otherwise, the value is malformed.
+The wire format value for "alpn" consists of at least one `alpn-id` prefixed by its length as a single octet, and these length-value pairs are concatenated to form the SvcParamValue.
+These pairs MUST exactly fill the SvcParamValue; otherwise, the SvcParamValue is malformed.

 For "no-default-alpn", the presentation and wire format values MUST be empty.

-Each scheme that uses this key defines a
-"default set" of supported ALPNs, which SHOULD NOT be empty.
-To determine the set of protocol suites supported by an endpoint (the "SVCB ALPN set"), the client parses the `alpn-value` to produce a set of `alpn-id`s, and then adds the default set unless the "no-default-alpn" key is present.
+Each scheme that uses this SvcParamKey defines a "default set" of supported ALPNs, which SHOULD NOT be empty.
+To determine the set of protocol suites supported by an endpoint (the "SVCB ALPN set"), the client parses the `alpn-value` to produce a set of `alpn-id`s, and then adds the default set unless the "no-default-alpn" SvcParamKey is present.
 The presence of an ALPN protocol in the SVCB ALPN set indicates that this service endpoint, described by TargetName and the other parameters (e.g. "port") offers service with the protocol suite associated with this ALPN protocol.